FabricMC/fabric-docs/develop/data-generation/features.md

 :::

-Now that we have the modifiers, we can register our placed feature:
+Now that we have the modifiers, we can register our placed feature in the `configure` method:

 @[code lang=java transcludeWith=:::datagen-world:register-placed-feature](@/reference/latest/src/main/java/com/example/docs/worldgen/ExampleModWorldPlacedFeatures.java)

 ## Biome Modifications {#biome-modifications}

 Lastly, we need to add our placed feature to `BiomeModifications` during mod initialization.
-We can do this by adding the following to our mod initiializer:
+We can do this by adding the following to our [mod initializer](../getting-started/project-structure#entrypoints):

 @[code lang=java transcludeWith=:::datagen-world:biome-modifications](@/reference/latest/src/main/java/com/example/docs/ExampleMod.java)